Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 New Feature: Convert Water Inputs to Boiled Results?

 On line-14, you will see this feature, which attempts to estimate the effect of pre-boiling to reduce alkalinity.
-Clearly, my tap water, which is extremely high in alkalinity might benefit, as boiling causes chalk (calcium carbonate or CaCO3) to precipitate, dramatically reducing alkalinity.
-However, my water is starved of calcium so I would need to add a calcium salt before boiling to be effective.
+Clearly, my tap water, which is extremely high in alkalinity, might benefit from boiling, as boiling causes chalk (calcium carbonate, CaCO3) to precipitate, dramatically reducing alkalinity.
+However, my water is calcium-deficient, so I would need to add a calcium salt before boiling to be effective.
 The user would select a “Boiling Effectiveness” setting.
 For this reason, I get no result when I “Click to Convert.”
 A tooltip (look for the red triangles on cells) is available to help make the choice.

-If you pre-boil for low oxygen purposes, this may be a useful tool to help determine the resulting alkalinity and the loss of calcium from precipitation of chalk.
-However, in most cases, you will not be adequately cooling the water to force full precipitation risking DO uptake.
+If you pre-boil for low-oxygen purposes, this may be a valuable tool for determining the resulting alkalinity and the calcium loss due to chalk precipitation.
+However, in most cases, you will not adequately cool the water to force complete precipitation, thereby avoiding the risk of DO uptake.

-On line-17, you will find the Ion Balance Results section.
-Here we see the math needed to determine if the provided water profile balances.
+On line 17, you will find the Ion Balance Results section.
+Here we see the math result needed to determine if the provided water profile balances.
 Generally, you want the Cation/Anion Difference to be below 0.5, and that field is color-coded to provide a warning.
-As mine is at 0.43, we can proceed, however, using the tools in the lower section, we may be able to tighten up the water profile.
-The cell will turn red if out of balance, and your resulting water chemistry will not balance properly.
+As mine is at 0.43, we can proceed; however, using the tools in the lower section, we may be able to tighten up the water profile.
+The cell will turn red if it is out of balance, and your resulting water chemistry will be unbalanced.
+Here, balance may result in several problems, but most of the time it affects the general accuracy of the later water adjustments and recommendations.
+It is also a measure of the report, and many municipal water reports will not balance because the tests are not measured from a single sample but represent an average of many samples under various conditions.

-Under the heading found at lines 26 and 27, I input reported Total Alkalinity as CaCO3, and find that Ward Labs may have incorrectly estimated bicarbonate and carbonate.
-This is also indicated in the previous area by the TDS, which mismatches my report.
+Under the heading Total Alkalinity as CaCO3, Ward Labs may have incorrectly estimated bicarbonate and carbonate.
+This is also indicated in the previous area by the TDS, which does not match my report.
 I am working from an older Ward Labs report.
-AJ DeLange has since worked with them to correct their estimation resolution, but it is good to double check.
+AJ DeLange has since worked with them to correct their estimation resolution, but it is good to double-check.

-As you can see, the spreadsheet estimates that my bicarbonate and carbonate levels are 602.4 and 5.5 ppm respectively.
-So if I go back to the top area and make those corrections, you will see the delta increased slightly, however, these numbers mirror conversations with both Martin Brungard and AJ DeLange over the years in terms of better correction algorithms.
+As you can see, the spreadsheet estimates that my bicarbonate and carbonate levels are 602.4 and 5.5 ppm, respectively.
+So if I go back to the top area and make those corrections, you will see the delta with conversations with both Martin Brungard and AJ DeLange with better correction algorithms.
 So I will go with it.
 A more detailed lab report would include potassium and iron and other -ions that may bring my report closer to a perfect ratio.

-Here accuracy is a distinction without much import.
-Having an acceptable Cation/Anion ratio is more important than accuracy +/- 1 ppm on each -ion for our purposes.
-Accuracy relative to mash pH within 0.1 units is acceptable to me, assuming I am doing a normal beer.
-Since I use RO water, this page is less important personally, but I keep it here to allow the occasional blending step.
-The ratio suggests that I have some addition cations that are not in the report or underestimated.
+Here, accuracy is a distinction without much import.
+Having an acceptable Cation/Anion ratio is more critical than achieving accuracy within +/- 1 ppm for each ion constituent for our purposes.
+Accuracy relative to mash pH within 0.1 units is acceptable to me, assuming I am doing a regular beer.
+Since I use RO water, this page is less important to me personally, but I keep it here for the occasional blending step.
+The ratio suggests that I have some additional cations that are not in the report or are underestimated.

 At this point, I highly suggest SAVING!